 Hartwell is the perfect place if you just want to stay put and relax around the house and gardens, or perhaps explore one of the nearby public footpaths which take you variously across fields, through woods or over streams.
 But for those who want to go a little bit further afield, there are numerous activities and places to visit near by in both Devon and Cornwall.
-Most of the following are between 5 and 30 minutes drive away:
+All of the following are between 5 and 30 minutes drive away (unless indicated otherwise):

 - Walks on Dartmoor

 - Horse riding

 - 'Tree Surfing'

 - Vineyard tour and wine tasting

 - Historic Houses and gardens